-The EU Critical Raw Materials (CRM) Act 2024/1252 defines materials and projects which are 'Strategic' for the specified priority technologies: batteries, renewable energy, electronics-data, aerospace.
+The EU Critical Raw Materials Act 2024/1252 defines materials and projects which are 'Strategic' for the specified priority technologies: batteries, renewable energy, electronics-data, aerospace.
 Food supply and production security should also be recognised as "Strategic" for Europe.
-To parallel, the CRM Act 2024/1252 for technological materials, we propose that an Act should specify raw materials and other inputs (e.g. equipment) 'Strategic' and 'Critical' for food production that supply and recycling targets and resilience actions should be defined in the same way as for technological materials.
+To parallel, the CRM Act 2024/1252 for technological materials, we propose that the Circular Economy Act should specify raw materials and other inputs (e.g. equipment) critical for food production which should be identified as "Strategic", and that supply and recycling targets and resilience actions should be defined in the same way as for technological materials.